I believe in breaching binaries.

 My work explores the slippery relationship between power and the body—specifically how it manifests in language, taxonomy, and intimacy.
 I’m both fascinated and horrified by how human animals organize the world.

-Here, the body is expanded.
+How we define body is anthropocentric and limiting.
+In my work, the body is expanded.
 It exists both as flesh and non-flesh, organic and inorganic, sculpture and text.
-It reveals points of overlap—moments wherein binaries dissolve and we catch glimpses of ourselves in the other.
-At once cultural and natural; human and animal; masculine and feminine, this understanding of the body encourages us to imagine a more complex spectrum of experience that is organized not by either/or but by and.
+It reveals points of overlap—moments wherein binary constructs dissolve and we catch glimpses of ourselves in the other.
+At once cultural and natural; animal and plant; masculine and feminine, this broadened understanding of the body encourages us to imagine a more complex spectrum of experience that is organized not by either/or but by and.